Friday, 28 June 2024

 (Below) The Vulgarian encampment is a sprawling agglomeration of military flotsam and jetsam; and that, of course, just describes the troops.
 The disorder resembles the sort of a situation that would apply if the siege were, metaphorically, a flat-pack wardrobe with no instructions and a suspicious lack of fixings: if, that is, the wardrobe also smelled very bad, and was in the process of being built by a large group of benobo monkeys with hangovers and no access to an allen key.

-Into this chaos a new and tranformative element is about to be introduced.
+Into this chaos a new and transformative element is about to be introduced.
 (Below, right) General Hertz van Rentall, the Vulgarian commander is in the middle of trying to induce some order into his troops.
 This involves applying some inspiring types of performative execution, accompanied by the distribution of Dutch short-cake biscuits.
 So, it's something of mixed morning for many of his men.
 The general is interrupted by the arrival of a coach.
 Who could be on board this conveyance?

 'Ranald Drumpf!' wails Rentall.
 'Itsh dat tiny-handed, crazshy-coiffured, orange-exteriored ignoramus!'